NividApps/doc-smile/examples/foodbowl/phase_I.md

 ~/temp/foodbowl $ sbt
 $[foodbowl] smile
 ```

 **Load project in IntelliJ(build.sbt) and Eclipse(import k)**

 ## FoodBowl Mongo Module

-* Open FoodBowl.ksmile in Eclipse.
+1. Open `FoodBowl.ksmile` in Eclipse.

-* Edit FoodBowl.ksmile and insert the below content to create a FoodBowl Mongo module
+2. Edit `FoodBowl.ksmile` and insert the below content to create a FoodBowl Mongo module

-**FoodBowl.ksmile**

 ```

-  section foodBowl {
+section FoodBowl {
-	mongo-module FoodBowlMongo at com.nividapps.foodbowlmongo }
+	mongo-module FoodBowlMongo at com.metastay.foodbowlmongo }
 ```

-* $smile
+3. $smile

-* In Eclipse refresh to see the FoodBowlMongo.kmongo
+4. In Eclipse refresh to see the `FoodBowlMongo.kmongo`

-* Edit FoodBowlMongo.kmongo to add a collection.
+5. Edit `FoodBowlMongo.kmongo` to add a collection

-**FoodBowlMongo.kmongo**
 ```
 collection Food {
 	property description:String